g-thinh/simple-typeahead-react/README.md

 Features include:

-- Persistent search bar
+- Persistent and Expandable search bar
 - Bolded untyped characters in the suggested results
 - Autocomplete searchable items on click of a result
 - Focused state changes icon to clear button that clears field

 Stuff i'd want to add:

-- Expandable Search bar (maybe on nav?)
 - Tap arrow to unfocus
 - Keyboard navigation of results